 I keep my tadpoles out where the students can always walk by and observe what’s going on.
 They keep a close eye out for new legs being formed.
 In each new stage of the frog’s life, they write and draw what they observe in their frog journal.
 Having the real thing right in front of them is so much more meaningful than simply reading about the life cycle in a book or watching a video of it.
 They check the tadpoles every day and watch for growth.

-The frog life cycle has so many changes at the start of their life and this makes it an easy animal to observe for changes in the life cycle.
+The frog life cycle for kids lets them observe so many changes at the start of the frog’s life.
+This makes it an easy animal to observe for changes in the life cycle.
 The students learn so much more by being able to observe the animal first hand, versus just looking at pictures in books.